gnembon/fabric-carpet/docs/scarpet/language/SystemFunctions.md

 ### `time()`

-Returns the number of milliseconds since 'some point', like Java's `System.nanoTime()`.
-It returns a float, which has 1 microsecond precision (0.001 ms)
+Returns the number of milliseconds since 'some point', like Java's `System.nanoTime()`, which varies from system to system and from Java to Java.
+This measure should NOT be used to determine the current (date)time, but to measure durations of things. it returns a float with time in milliseconds (ms) for convenience and microsecond (μs) resolution for sanity.

 <pre>
 start_time = time();